 By Frances Traynor

-"The professional legal team to handle your move."
+"The professional team to choose to handle your move."

 If you are selling or buying a property in Norwich, you will have to instruct a property lawyer to look after the conveyancing work on your behalf.